 We love visiting an authentic, family run farm.
 One where the kids can get a hands-on experience of where their food comes from.
 And Canoelands Orchard does just that wonderfully.
 It’s run by a lovely, very friendly and welcoming family.
 And their fruit is juicy and delicious!
 My boys first ate nectarines on our first visit to Canoelands in 2016.
 And we visited a number of times during the 2017 and 2018 seasons.
-And look forward to heading back again soon for some tomato picking.
+And for the first time, we picked peas in May 2019!

 Canoelands is best known for their stone fruits.
 But you can almost visit year round now, picking different fruit at different times.
 Nectarine season usually starts in October, with 500 trees.
 Peaches follow a few weeks later and then plums.
 Tomatoes and eggplants can be picked from about mid March to July.
 And in a year or two, we’ll be able to pick apples and oranges!

 - see some farm animals (chickens, pigs, goats, horses, dogs, ducks and geese)

 - play in the kids play area (sand pit, swings, slide and cubby house)

 - buy snacks at the kiosk

 - buy jams, honey (from hives on the farm) and other small products at the farm shop

 My boys have also been treated to a sit on a quad bike.
 This was thanks to two lovely sons of the family running the farm, who help with making sure people are picking in the right area.

 Canoelands Orchard do farm tours and run school education visits.
 For group visits (20+), you need to book ahead.

 The orchard is open 9am to 5pm, 7 days a week during stone fruit harvest time.
 Keep in mind that Sunday is their busiest day and arriving earlier in the day is recommended.